MicrosoftDocs/memdocs/memdocs/intune/configuration/platform-sso-macos.md

 If these are **new devices**, then we recommend you pre-create and configure all the necessary policies, including the enrollment policy.
 Then, when the devices enroll in Intune, the policies automatically apply.

 If these are **existing devices** that are already enrolled, then you can assign the policies to the devices.
-The next time the devices sync or check-in with the Intune services, they receive the platform SSO policy settings you created.
+The next time the devices sync or check-in with the Intune services, they receive the platform SSO policy settings you create.

 ## Step 5 - Test platform SSO